About

 Emily Bobo believes in the power of stories to transform and transport us.
 Good ones.
 Bad ones.
 Scary ones.
 Rhyming ones.
 She believes stories have the power to save us from all sorts of monsters–even the ones we create ourselves.

 Emily began her college career as a pianist and earned her BA in Creative Writing with a Music Minor and her MFA in Creative Writing from Wichita State University.
 Emily then earned her PhD in English from the University of Kansas.
-Currently, Emily is Department Chair of Fine Arts & Humanities and Professor of English at Ivy Tech Community College-Bloomington, where she received the President’s Award for her work teaching writing to single moms, ex-cons, military vets, and (non)traditional students.
-Please check her homepage to find out which class she is teaching next.
+Currently, Emily is Professor of English at Ivy Tech Community College-Bloomington, where she received the President’s Award for her work teaching writing to single moms, ex-cons, military vets, and (non)traditional students.
+She is also a freelance writing coach and certified facilitator through Women Writing for (a) Change Bloomington.
+Contact her at dr.emily.bobo@gmail.com for more information.
 She can’t wait to read your story.

 You can contact Emily at dr.emily.bobo@gmail.com.